DylanSnel/EpicEnums/README.md

 ```

 Reflection can be slow and give issues in AOT compiling.
 Plus it can be kind of tedious.
+Read the getting started section to see how EpicEnums improves this.

 # Getting Started
 (The name epic enums was chosen because it alliterates ever so lovely)